Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 **Are there parts of the format that I dislike?**

 Currently the real number handling I am a bit on the fence on.
-I use different characters for the numbers just so that I can differentiate them from integer and natural numbers.
-Since they are essentially a binary dump, I needed a way to differentiate the 4 byte reals with the 8 byte reals.
-This already is problematic because there can be 2 byte reals used in graphics programming and and 10 byte reals (long double in C) which older floating point processors/CPUs used to use.
-I think most have really decided to drop it looking at the graphics cards, and extended assembly functions of modern CPUs.
-But this is not to say there will not be a future double double that is 16 bytes possibly and that will make MIFF format useless.
-I may revert back to a previous style of dumping the bytes and not try to trim zeros.
-Which will mean doubles will always take 16 bytes in MIFF and floats will take 8.
-So 2 byte floats will take up 4.

-I am still mulling this over.
+I use different characters for the hex numbers just so that I can differentiate them from integer and natural numbers.
+And to figure out if they are representing a double (8 bytes) or a float (4 bytes) I have to write all the bytes out.
+Which will mean 16 bytes for a double and 8 bytes for a float.
+However this allows me to potentially support short floats (2 bytes) and long doubles (10 bytes), or larger if need be.

+Why write real values out this way?
+I want quick and accurate store and load of real values.
+Writing them out in human readable form is nice and all but there is a conversion cost and when dealing with large numbers, they will take up a lot more space.
+Meaning, a non-rational real number as a double will mean 15 decimals of precision plus the decimal point and sign possibly with an exponent portion.
+You are looking at 21 bytes potentially instead of 16.
+I could encode in base64 for a more compact text representation but I will talk about that further down.

+I do like human readable numbers but I find that there is a risk of losing accuracy with that over using a binary dump of the number.
+And doing a conversion from human readable numbers to binary numbers is not cheap when you have to convert a huge amount of them.

 **Why not use Base64 for binary data?**